rohandhiman222/codingexpress-cli/README.md

 # Coding Express CLI - A Laravel-like Scaffolding Tool for Express.js

 Coding Express CLI is a command-line tool designed to simplify and accelerate the development of Express.js applications by providing a Laravel-inspired scaffolding experience.
-It automates project setup, dependency installation, authentication scaffolding, and generates boilerplate code for controllers, models, routes, and validators.
+It automates project setup, dependency installation, authentication scaffolding, and generates boilerplate code for controllers, models, routes, validators, and full resources.

 ---